 Unfortunately, many parents avoid exploring the issue and accept such comments at face value.
 It is also not a surprise that thanks to the politically correct society we live in, this is also the preferred way to address such situations by many caregivers.

 Advice for Parents

 It is never easy for a parent to accept that their beloved child has challenges or struggles in life.
-Moreover, it is seldom easy to find the time, energy or even financial means to take a child to therapy of any kind.
+Moreover, in today's fast-paced and busy life it is seldom easy to find the time, energy or even financial means to take a child to therapy of any kind.

 However, like many circumstances in life, addressing issues early on prevents them from growing into problems that are even harder to manage.
-Early intervention can be instrumental in preventing the secondary complications and longer term effects of a mild developmental delay, such as learning difficulties, written output disorders, emotional, social or behavioral problems.
+Early intervention can be instrumental in preventing the secondary complications and longer-term effects of a mild developmental delay, such as learning difficulties, executive functioning challenges, written output disorder, and emotional, social or behavioural problems.

 Other reasons to support early intervention are: